smithy-lang/smithy/designs/enum-shapes.md

 default dispatch to the integer shape when an intEnum is encountered.
 This both makes adding enums backward compatible, and allows implementations that do not support enums at all to ignore them.

+#### intEnums must define at least one member

+Every intEnum shape MUST define at least one member.

 ### Smithy taxonomy updates